DreymaR/BigBagKbdTrixPKL/README.md

 * S#: Modifier states for the key.
 S0/S1:Unmodified/+Shift, S2:Ctrl (rarely used), S6/S7:AltGr/+Shift.
     - _Example:_ <kbd>Shift</kbd>+<kbd>AltGr</kbd>+<kbd>Y</kbd> sends the `»` glyph. <kbd>AltGr</kbd>AltGr+<kbd>;</kbd> has the special entry `@0a8` (umlaut deadkey).
 * EPKL prefix-entry syntax can be used in layout state mappings, Extend, Compose and dead key entries:
-    - There are two equivalent prefix characters for each entry type: One ASCII (easy to type) and one from my Shift+AltGr layer.
+    - There are two equivalent prefix characters for each entry type: One ASCII (easy to type), one from the eD Shift+AltGr layer.
+    - If the mapping starts with `«#»` where # is one or more characters, these are used for Help Images.
-    - → | %‹entry› : Send a literal string/ligature by the SendInput {Text}‹entry› method
+    - `→ | %‹entry›` : Send a literal string/ligature by the SendInput {Text}‹entry› method
-    - § | $‹entry› : Send a literal string/ligature by the SendMessage ‹entry› method
+    - `§ | $‹entry›` : Send a literal string/ligature by the SendMessage ‹entry› method
-    - α | *‹entry› : Send entry as AHK syntax in which !+^# are modifiers, and {} contain key names
+    - `α | *‹entry›` : Send entry as AHK syntax in which !+^# are modifiers, and {} contain key names
-    - β | =‹entry› : Send {Blind}‹entry›, keeping the current modifier state
+    - `β | =‹entry›` : Send {Blind}‹entry›, keeping the current modifier state
-    - « | ~‹entry› : Send the 4-digit hex Unicode point U+<entry>
+    - `† | ~‹entry›` : Send the 4-digit hex Unicode point U+<entry>
-    - Ð | @‹entry› : Send the current layout's dead key named ‹entry›
+    - `Ð | @‹entry›` : Send the current layout's dead key named ‹entry›
-    - ¶ | &‹entry› : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Esc, &Tab…
+    - `¶ | &‹entry›` : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Esc, &Tab…
-* A mapping of `®®` repeats the previous character.
+* A `®®` mapping repeats the previous character.
 Nice for avoiding same-finger bigrams.
 May work best as a thumb key?
     - A state mapping of `®#` where `#` is a hex number, repeats the last key # times.
-* A mapping of `©<name>` uses a Linux/X11-type Compose method, replacing the last written characters with something else.
+* A `©<name>` mapping uses a Linux/X11-type Compose method, replacing the last written characters with something else.
     - Example: Type <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd> to get the accented letter é.
     - Example: Composing `'noevil` using the default EPKL tables produces three monkey emojis. 🙈 🙉 🙊
     - The key can also be used for completions, adding to rather than deleting the original sequence.
     - See the [EPKL Compose file][CmpIni] for more info.
-Compose tables for each ©-key name should be defined in that file.
+Compose tables are defined and described in that file.
     - Composing `U####` where `####` is a 4-5 digit hex number, sends the corresponding Unicode character.
-* A state mapping of `##` sends the key's VK code "blind", so whatever is on the underlying system layout shines through.
+* A `##` state mapping sends the key's VK code "blind", so whatever is on the underlying system layout shines through.
-    - Note that since EPKL can't know what this produces, a `##` mapped key state can't be used, e.g., in compose sequences.
+    - Note that since EPKL can't know what this produces, a `##` mapped key state can't be used in, e.g., compose sequences.
 <br>

 Here are some VirtualKey/VKey and Modifier/Mod mappings.
 Any layout may contain all types of mappings.